-The banking industry is a particularly important sector in which the satisfaction of each customer is associated with the efficiency of each service or product offered to him/her.
-This implies that there are different degrees of satisfaction (Mercer, 2003).
+The banking industry is a particularly important sector in which the satisfaction of each customer is associated with the efficiency of each service or product offered to him/her and therefore there are different degrees of satisfaction (Mercer, 2003).
 According to many researchers (Darzi & Bhat, 2018; Fida et al., 2020; Aramburu & Pescador, 2019), banks worldwide try to develop good relationships with their customers with the aim of their retention and loyalty to the organization, especially through their CSR actions (Stanaland et al., 2011).
 Additionally, banks need to focus on meeting the financial needs of organizations in order to operate smoothly.
-Corporate Social Responsibility enhances this effort as a means of competitive advantage and differentiation (Saiz & Pilorge, 2012).
-Thus, the two main criteria for starting the research refer to the importance and trust of the banking sector for consumers, as well as the importance of CSR and the value it offers to them.
-Therefore, the research questions are stated as follows:
+Corporate social responsibility enhances this effort as a means of competitive advantage and differentiation (Saiz & Pilorge, 2012).
+So the two main criteria for starting the research refer to the importance of CSR and the value it offers to them.
+Therefore, the research questions that emerge are

-- 1) How does CSR impact on the attraction and loyalty of customers in the banking sector? - 2) Which CSR actions are most important for customers to prefer and continue their cooperation with a bank?
+- 1) How does CSR impact the attraction and loyalty of customers in the banking sector? - 2) Which CSR actions are most important for customers to prefer and continue their cooperation with a bank?

-The significance of the present study is in twofold.
-Firstly, the conclusions that emerged will enrich the Greek and international existing literature on the concept and application of CSR, which has attracted the interest of the academic community but has not been thoroughly investigated in terms of its implementation by the banking sector.
-Secondly, the perceptions of the consumers will be reflected as they exist during the current period and will give the direction that CSR actions should be implemented by banks to keep pace with changing societal expectations.
+The significance of the present study is twofold.
+First of all, the conclusions that emerged will enrich the Greek and international existing literature on the concept and application of CSR, which has attracted the interest of the academic community but has not been thoroughly investigated in terms of its implementation by the banking sector.
+In addition, the perceptions of the consumers will be reflected as they exist during the current period and will give the direction that CSR actions should be implemented by banks to keep pace with changing societal expectations.

-2. Literature Review
+2. Literature review

-2.1.
-Definition and Debate on CSR
+2.1 Definition and debate on CSR